at-github/nvim/README.md

 # nvim

 ## Notes
-Neovim must be above 0.5
+Neovim must be above 0.5 to work well with lua config

 ## Some resources
 - https://teukka.tech/luanvim.html